 The evidence that can be submitted is classified into two groups.
 You can:

 1. Demonstrate that you have won a major international award that is widely recognized.
-Examples include the Nobel Prize, an Olympic Gold Medal, or a Pulitzer Prize.
+Examples include the Nobel Prize, an Olympic Gold Medal, and a Pulitzer Prize.

 2. Demonstrate that you have fulfilled at least three of the following alternative criteria: